katjad/javascript101-handbook/README.md

 # Javascript 101 Handbook

-Welcome to the Javascript 101 Handbook.

-This opinionated guide aims to help kick start your javascript learning.
+This is the handbook for the Javascript 101 meet up group.
+It's aim is to help you get started with the group and learning javascript.

 ## Contributing
 If you are already a member why not login and contribute to a chapter!